 I know many of my clients use Paypal because it seems convenient.
 Yet, why run the risk of it quickly becoming a royal pain in the arse (if, for instance, an obscure issues arises on your account) if it can be easily avoided?

 What’s the better alternative?
 Personally, and professionally, I use and recommend Stripe.
 I get all the advantages of Paypal Payments Pro, with no monthly fee, and identical transaction fees.
 Yet, even though the customer never leaves my web site for their payment processing, I don’t have to worry about PCI compliance.
-A simply (and cheap) SSL certificate is sufficient.
+A simply (and free) SSL certificate is sufficient.
 The processing all takes place on Stripe’s servers, through a token system.
 So the customer’s sensitive data never touches my server, and yet the customer stays right there on my web site during the entire payment process.

 If you are a client of Inspired Earth, chances are you’ve paid an invoice or two, and all those payments go through Stripe.